How to Guide a Successful Club

 - Assign an officer the duty of writing a summary after each event and conducting a debriefing session to assess the success of the event.

-- Fill out the final report system as activities happen.
+- Fill out the student chapter online system as activities happen.

 - Take advantage of ACS resources (for example, webinars) to start or promote your chapter and to learn the details of how to organize outreach activities.